hall-lab/speedseq/README.md

       human_g1k_v37.fasta NA12878_S1.bam NA12878_S2.bam NA12878_S3.bam
   ~~~~~~~~~~~~~~~~~~

-3. `speedseq lumpy` does not currently handle BAM files made from multiple libraries but we plan to add this functionality in the future.
+3. `speedseq sv` does not currently handle BAM files made from multiple libraries but we plan to add this functionality in the future.

 ###Call variants on multiple samples